William Vogt: Road to Survival

 In 1942, he was made Associate Director of the Division of Science and Education of the Office of the Coordinator of Inter-American Affairs.
 Later he served as Chief of the Conservation Section of the Pan American Union, through which he was allowed to study the relationship between climate, population, and resources in various Latin American countries.
 These experiences formed the background to the perspective he later elaborated on in his Road to Survival (1948), a book motivated by his strong belief that then-current trends in fertility and economic growth were rapidly destroying the environment and undermining the quality of life of future generations.
 Vogt's most significant contribution was to link environmental and perceived overpopulation problems, warning that current trends would deliver future wars, hunger, disease, and civilizational collapse.

 Road to Survival was an influential best-seller.
 It had a big impact on a Malthusian revival in the 1950s and 60s.
 After its publication, he dedicated many activities to the cause of overpopulation.
 From 1951 to 1962, he served as a National Director of the Planned Parenthood Federation of America.
 In 1964, he became the Secretary of the Conservation Foundation.
 He served as a representative of the International Union for the Conservation of Nature and Natural Resources to the United Nations until his death by suicide on July 11, 1968.

 Legacy

-Journalist Charles C. Mann highlighted the pivotal role played by Vogt in shaping the foundation of the modern environmental movement.
-Vogt's pioneering contributions are epitomized by what the Hampshire College population researcher, Betsy Hartmann, termed 'apocalyptic environmentalism.'
-This school of thought espouses the conviction that, unless humanity undergoes significant reductions in consumption and imposes limits on population growth, it will inflict irreversible damage upon the Earth's ecosystems.
-Vogt effectively communicated this message through widely acclaimed books and compelling speeches, arguing that our affluence, rather than being a source of pride, constitutes our most pressing challenge.
-His resounding mantra, "Cut back!
-Cut back!" serves as a poignant call to action, underscoring the urgent need for sustainable practices to avert global devastation.
+According to Charles C. Mann, "Vogt...laid out the basic ideas for the modern environmental movement.
+In particular, he founded what the Hampshire College population researcher Betsy Hartmann has called 'apocalyptic environmentalism'—the belief that unless humankind drastically reduces consumption and limits population, it will ravage global ecosystems.
+In best-selling books and powerful speeches, Vogt argued that affluence is not our greatest achievement but our biggest problem.
+If we continue taking more than the Earth can give, he said, the unavoidable result will be devastation on a global scale.
+Cut back!
+Cut back! was his mantra."